-In order to manage operational risk in a transparent manner, responsibilities and duties related to operational risk management are clearly defined.
+To manage operational risk in a transparent manner, responsibilities and duties related to operational risk management are clearly defined.
 Problems related to operational risk are escalated to the relevant authorities on time.
 Units are responsible from undertaking the financial impact associated with the operational risk incidents and costs arising from management, mitigation, transferring and acceptance of the same.